-Be careful though, some policies don’t cover restricted breeds unless you live in a state that prohibits this type of activity such as New York.
+Be careful though, some insurance companies policies don’t cover restricted breeds unless you live in a state that prohibits breed specific legislation, such as New York.
 Make sure to read all the fine print before taking out a policy, or you might waste your money.

 Thanks to the fair housing act, landlords are not allowed to discriminate against individuals who have a disability.
-This includes those who require service dogs.
+This includes those who require service or emotional support dogs.

 This allows for people to get around breed restrictions in apartments, because ANY dog can be a service dog.
 That’s great news for owners of dogs that are often needlessly deemed “dangerous.”

-While many people think of service dogs for individuals who are blind, there’s actually tons of conditions which service dogs help with.
+While many people think service dogs are only for individuals who are blind, there are actually tons of conditions which service dogs can help with.
 This can include mobility issues, depression, anxiety, panic attacks, PTSD, autism, epilepsy and more.

-Here’s some conditions for which you could obtain service dog registration.
+Here are some conditions for which you could obtain support dog classification

 - Mobility Problems

 - Bipolar Disorder

 If you still can’t seem to get around breed restrictions, then you may need to consider trying to purchase a home.
 There are actually many first time home buyer perks out there that can help if you’re having trouble affording it, including down payment assistance.